 Proton Therapy at PSIProtons are especially effective for this purpose, because they release their greatest energy in the depths of the body, within the tumor itself.

 Since 1984 more than 7000 patients with ocular melanomas have been treated at PSI.
 This places PSI among the centers with the largest experience with treatment of this rare disease worldwide.
 The first proton therapy gantry developed at PSI for deep-seated tumors has been in operation since 1996.
 It has treated over 1200 patients from all over Europe have been treated at our Gantrys, of which more than 500 were children or adolescents at the time.
 These patients were suffering from brain, skull-base or spinal cord tumors, or sarcomas.

 The success of the ocular proton therapy and the spot-scanning technique developed at PSI for deep-seated tumors have generated great international interest.
 Therefore, in 1998 the directorate of the institute began developing strategies to extend the scope of proton therapy at PSI.
 It was decided to support further research and development towards transforming the institute's innovative technologies, under collaboration with industrial partners, into a marketable product (PROSCAN Project).
 Within the framework of PROSCAN, a new accelerator designed specifically for medical applications, the so-called COMET cyclotron, was installed.
 This superconductive 250 MV cyclotron fulfilled PSI's rigorous specifications and since its launch in 2007 has enabled the year-round operation of the treatment center.
 Based on the further development of Gantry 1, the new Gantry 2 is fitted with more advanced options and began treating patients in November 2013.
 The ultrafast scanning technology developed by PSI for Gantry 2 further enhances the technological lead of PSI in proton therapy.
-A third Gantry is currently under construction with the technical features and performance similar to Gantry 2 started patient operation in July 2018.
+A third Gantry with the technical features and performance similar to Gantry 2 started patient operation in July 2018.